Ghosted? How to move on and stay strong

 Be grateful that you dodged a bullet

-This person was not your person.
-However charming he seemed and despite how connected you may have felt or how he felt, he has shown that he can’t treat you the way you deserve to be treated.
+However charming your ghoster seemed and despite how connected you may have felt, this person was not your person.
+He has shown that he can’t treat you the way you deserve to be treated.

 It can be hard to see any silver lining after being ghosted However, consider that being ghosted might be a blessing in disguise as you may have wasted more time on a relationship with no future.